TheVams/OS_Project/README.md

 Operating Systems course project.
 Implementing pipes using shared memory .
+Use v.bat to compile the code .